Susie Vickery: From conception to creation

 What research did you do before you started to make?

 After finding my subject I began to research him.
 There is a wealth of information out there.
-I found his journal on-line from the wonderful Project Gutenberg, complete with illustrations.
-I also ordered his biography from Melbourne University Press: Citizen Labillardière by Edward Duyker.
+I found his journal online from the wonderful Project Gutenberg, complete with illustrations.
+I also ordered his biography from Melbourne University Press Citizen Labillardière by Edward Duyker.

-Susie Vickery, research
+Susie Vickery’s research books

-Susie Vickery, research
+Susie Vickery’s costume research

 My neighbour in Australia, the textile artist Holly Story, heard about my project and lent me a book about the botanising of Australia and the south pacific called the Flower Chain.